Championed a global movement

 Evaluate and adapt: The group regularly assesses the effectiveness of their actions and makes adjustments as needed, ensuring continual improvement.

-And why it works:
+And why it worked:

 Cost-Effective Solution: As it relies on behaviour change through community meetings, groups have a large mortality impact and a low cost per individual taking part.